-NOTE The Pre-Staining Fixing Solution is 1 part 16% PFA solution in 9 parts of Hydration Buffer at 1:9 (v/v) for a final concentration of 1.6% PFA.
-Stock PFA must be 16%.Add Pre-Staining Fixing Solution to a clean Coplin jar.
+The Pre-Staining Fixing Solution is 1 part 16% PFA solution in 9 parts of Hydration Buffer at 1:9 (v/v) for a final concentration of 1.6% PFA.
+Stock PFA must be 16%.

-Add the sample slide(s) to the Coplin jar containing Pre-Staining Fixing Solution.

 - b.
-Incubate for 10 min at RT. - 8.
-Wash the Tissue - a.
-Remove the sample slide(s) from the Pre-Staining Fixing Solution and place them in Coplin jar containing Hydration Buffer used from the tissue hydration steps. - b.
-Lift and immerse the sample slide 2-3 times to make sure that the Pre-staining Fixing Solution is completely removed from both the top and the bottom of the slides. - c.
-Quickly move sample slide(s) to the second Coplin jar containing Hydration Buffer used in the tissue hydration steps. - 9.
-Equilibrate Tissue in Staining Buffer - a.
-Move sample slide(s) to the Coplin jar containing Staining Buffer. - b.
-Equilibrate sample slide(s) by incubating for 20-30 mins in the Staining Buffer. - c.
-Prepare Antibody Cocktail (see "Fresh-Frozen Tissue Staining" on page 3-12) during equilibration.
+Add Pre-Staining Fixing Solution to a clean Coplin jar. - c.
+Add the sample slide/s to the Coplin jar containing Pre-Staining Fixing Solution. - d.
+Incubate for 10 minutes at RT. - 7.
+Wash the tissue: - a.
+Remove the sample slide/s from the Pre-Staining Fixing Solution and place them in Coplin jar containing Hydration Buffer used from the tissue hydration steps. - b.
+Lift and immerse the sample slide 2-3 times to make sure that the Pre-staining Fixing Solution is completely removed from both the top and bottom of the slides.

+- c.
+Quickly move sample slide/s to the second Coplin jar containing Hydration Buffer used in the tissue hydration steps. - 8.
+Equilibrate tissue in Staining Buffer: - a.
+Move sample slide/s to the Coplin jar containing Staining Buffer. - b.
+Equilibrate sample slide/s by incubating for 20-30 minutes in the Staining Buffer. - c.
+Prepare Antibody Cocktail during equilibration.
+(See below Fresh Frozen Tissue Staining.)

-NOTE Sample slides can stay in the Staining Buffer for a maximum time of 30 min prior to antibody staining.
+NOTE > Sample slides can stay in the Staining Buffer for a maximum time of 30 minutes prior to antibody staining.

-FRESH-FROZEN TISSUE STAINING
+FRESH FROZEN TISSUE STAINING